najs-framework/najs-eloquent/README.md

 ## IV.
 Timestamps

-You can simply defined timestamps for models by change static variable named `timestamps`
+You can simply define timestamps for models by changing static variable named `timestamps`

 ```typescript
 // file: Timestamps.ts